 Whole-grain pasta tends to have a chewier texture than white pasta, which some people prefer.
 But if you’re having trouble making the switch, start by trying half white pasta and half wheat.
 Or, you can start out with one of the whole-grain/white flour blends that are available at the supermarket.
 They’re less chewy than 100 percent whole-grain varieties, but they still offer more nutrition than traditional white pasta.

 Both whole-grain and white pasta are cooked by boiling in a big pot of water.
 Whole grain pastas don’t necessarily take any longer to cook.
 Follow the package directions and be careful not to overcook, because over-cooking can make your pasta turn out kind of gummy.
-Allow 2 ounces of any shape pasta per person, which cooks up to be one cup.
+Assume about 2 ounces of any shape of dry pasta per person.

 Just like whole-grain pasta, brown rice is much more nutritious than its white form.
 But it does take longer to cook than white rice.